G0RELLA/gorella_base/lecture/questionnaires.md

 ## Questionnaire templates

-Below you can find questionnaire templates to be used for the evaluation of progress and difficulties along the project.
+Below you can find questionnaire templates to be used for the evaluation of progress and difficulties along the lecture.

 ### 1) At the beginning of a lecture or lecture's section: